flyingstick22/electricity-saver-II/README.md

 ## Summary

-This project was deployed using GCP but you can also choose other cloud platforms out there.
-Using this kind of cloud service comes with a cost but selecting smallest virtual machine available costs should stay under 10 € / month, easily.
-Google is giving 300$ for three months for free at present (Nov.
-2022) so testing the system should not generate any costs.
+This project was deployed in GCP.
+Using a cloud service comes with a cost but selecting smallest virtual machine available costs should stay under 10 € / month.
+Google is giving three months free tier (300 $) so testing the system should not generate any costs.
 Second.
-Controlling your electrical loads via (two) clouds and using automation increases risks comparing local machine running in the local network.
-If you wnat to have more secure system go for electricity-saver-I.
+Controlling your electrical loads via (two) clouds is exposing your system more for possible cyber attacks comparing local machine running in the local network.
+If you want to go more secure go for electricity-saver-I approach.
+Evaluate risks in your case and make the call.

+That's it.
+Happy scripting!